 Tangy and fragrant spring rhubarb topped with fluffy oaty biscuits in this simple and delicious rhubarb cobbler.
 An everyday winner!

-Not a fan of rhubarb?
-Take a look at my Italian Plum Cobbler!
+Are you a fan of rhubarb?
+Then you need to take a look at my indulgent Rhubarb Curd!

 All my friends know I am a rhubarb fanatic, quite literally.
 I snap it up as soon as the first bundles appear in shops and I go on cooking and baking it until nothing is left!

 This time I was pleasantly surprised as some rhubarb came to me via a friend’s allotment.
-“I’ve got something for you”, she said as we were settling into our chairs with our coffees at the local Costa.
+“I’ve got something for you”, she said as we were settling into our chairs with our coffees at the local coffee shop.
 Then she pulled up freshly cut rhubarb and I couldn’t be happier!

 Rhubarb Recipes